PharmaLedger-IMI/api-documentation/epi/README.md

 ## Buffering
 Buffering gets handled by the mapping engine which is set up by setting up the ePI-Workspace.
 An embedded database is used to store messages before they are processed.
-There shouldn't be any speed and storage limits, except the storage of the server.
+There shouldn't be any speed and storage limits.
 In the current state messages get processed almost instantly.

 questions: